Alphalynxjet/weatherCOT/README.md

 ## Acknowledgments

 - This script utilizes the Open-Meteo API to retrieve weather data.
 Visit their website for more information: [Open-Meteo](https://open-meteo.com/)

-- BTW, this whole script and readme.md was made using ChatGPT